The NCFMR’s mission is threefold: research, training, and dissemination. Our team of faculty, staff, graduate students, and undergraduate students:

-- Builds extensive data resources by providing pilot data collection, by offering detailed information on family data and measures, and by analyzing leading indicators of contemporary U.S. families;
+- Builds extensive data resources by providing pilot data collection, offering detailed information on family data and measures, and analyzing leading indicators of contemporary U.S. families.

 - Creates opportunities for sharing knowledge through seminars, training workshops, and conferences that are available to students and colleagues around the nation.

-- Encourages collaborations and interactions across and within disciplines among researchers, policymakers, and practitioners; and
+- Encourages collaborations and interactions across and within disciplines among researchers, policymakers, and practitioners.

 - Disseminates research findings through a dedicated website, working papers, research briefs, conference proceedings, and electronic mailings, such as News and Notes, to policy and research communities and program practitioners.